xingyingwang/smart_contracts/week-3.md

 Take a look at the following five text samples, A, B, C, D and E (taken from the works of A. Conan Doyle).

-These texts may have been altered or manipulated.
-Fortunately we have the hash output (or message-digest) from one of the texts, and a partial hash output for another.
+These texts may have been altered or manipulated, and our job is to discern the legitimate texts from the altered ones.
+Fortunately, to aid our task, we have the hash output (or message-digest) from one of the texts, and a partial hash output for another.

-__Task__
-Given the SHA-256 hash ouput: `a4a2f8a5 fb46f363 836a52d2 18711aa9 8b474bb9 0a6d756c 191b453e 2f63a027`, and the partial output
+The hash output from one text is the SHA-256 digest: `a4a2f8a5 fb46f363 836a52d2 18711aa9 8b474bb9 0a6d756c 191b453e 2f63a027` \
+From anotehr text we have the partial SHA-256 digest: ...

+_Task_
-identify all the legitimate texts and the illegitimate ones.
-How can we be sure of the legitimace?
+Using the online tool: <a href="https://cryptii.com/"> cryptii</a>, identify all of the legitimate texts and all the illegitimate ones.

+Try to answer the questions: How can we be sure of the legitimacy?
 What is the purpose of the hash function in tis case?
-Please use the online tool: <a href="https://cryptii.com/"> cryptii </a>
+Where have the identified texts been changed?

 A)
 ```